SENSAAS/sensaas/README.md

 3. PyMOL (a molecular viewer; more information at [https://pymolwiki.org](https://pymolwiki.org))

-Retrieve and unzip SENSAAS repository
+Retrieve and unzip SENSAAS repository.

 ## MacOS